Smart Legal Start (ตรวจสอบด้วย AI)

 Total transfer fees and taxes involved for the buyer with the transfer of ownership of a condo in Thailand could range from a relatively small amount to a more substantial amount depending on the agreement with the seller.
 In a sale and purchase of a newly built apartment unit consumer protection laws specify that the developer may only ask up to half of the 2% transfer fees from the buyer, all other taxes, fees and costs involved with ownership registration on the name of the buyer must be born by the developer.

-• A building permit (the official permission to built or alter a structure on a piece of land with a land title deed) is issued by the local 'Or Bor Tor'.
-The construction plans must comply with the Building Control Act and the Town and City Planning Act and local specifications issued under these acts.
-The relation between a employer and the contractor in Thailand is governed by the construction agreement with attachments, the civil and commercial code and specifically the sections 587 to 607".
-Below the first 3 pages of a 13 page contract.
+The building permit (the official permission to build or alter a structure on land in Thailand) is issued by the local authority (often the Or Bor Tor or municipality).
+Construction plans must comply with Thailand’s Building Control Act and Town and City Planning Act, as well as any local specifications or regulations issued under these laws.
+The legal relationship between the employer and the contractor is governed by the construction agreement (contract law) and its attachments, the Thai Civil and Commercial Code, and in particular Sections 587–607.
+A clear written contract helps prevent misunderstandings on scope, materials, payments, timelines, and variations—particularly for villa and holiday-home projects.
+It also makes it easier to resolve issues fairly if something changes during construction.
+Below are the first 3 pages of a 13-page contract.

 House Construction Agreement